9. There is more than one way to coach the same thing

 How did they do it ?

-Understanding how they went about their work was still confusing to me
+Understanding how they went about their work was still confusing to me.

-I’d been taught the components of Technique and Tactics on my Coach Education courses but not how to evaluate the different way of delivering information and certainly not how to analyse other coaches.
+BadmintonandyI’d been taught the components of Technique and Tactics in my Coach Education courses but not how to evaluate the different ways of delivering information and certainly not how to analyse other coaches.

-It became clear that whilst I had been working on building up all my Technical knowledge, I had done very little to develop my teaching/coaching skills
+It became clear that whilst I had been working on building up all my Technical knowledge, I had done very little to develop my teaching/coaching skills.

-I was coaching every player the same way, I was just delivering, not coaching
+I was coaching every player the same way, I was just delivering, not coaching.

-Whilst working with my mentor the truth of his success became apparent
+Whilst working with my mentor the truth of his success became apparent.

-It wasn’t just what he knew that was important, it was how he developed it.
-He just went about his work and things happened.
+It wasn’t just what he knew that was important, it was how he developed it, and how he designed the practice.

 It took me years to see and understand his subtle use of a variety of coaching/teaching methods.